100-oz silver bars for sale

-Academy silver bars are no longer produced, the company having sold their process to Patriot Metals.
+Academy silver bars are no longer produced.
 However, Academy bars made quite a splash when they hit the market because they were manufactured with CNC (computer numerical controlled) machine tools that resulted in precision cut bars being identical in size and shape.
 Academy silver bars were the first silver bars that were manufactured with this high-tech process.

-Because of interlocking grooves, Academy bars (and now Patriot Metals bars) can be stacked like Lego pieces, and they are serial numbered.
+Because of their interlocking grooves, Academy bars can be stacked like Lego pieces, and they are serial numbered.
 (RCM 100-oz silver bars also are serial numbered.)

 Silver bars: .999, .9995 and .9999

 .999 fine 100-oz silver bars, usually stated as “three nines silver bars” have been industry standards since the early 1970s.
 And, they remain industry standards despite some manufacturers refining their silver to higher purities.

-For instance, the Royal Canadian Mint produces .9999 (“four nines”) silver bars, and Ohio Precious Metals stamps .9995 on their bars (“three nines and a five”).
+For instance, the Royal Canadian Mint produces .9999 (“four nines”) silver bars, and Ohio Precious Metals turned out .9995 bars (“three nines and a five”).

-Meanwhile, Asahi, which bought Johnson Matthey’s silver bullion business, continues to stamp .999 on their bars. .999 bars would probably assay much higher, but it is common for refineries to put .999 fine on their silver bars.
+Meanwhile, Asahi, which bought Johnson Matthey’s silver bullion business, continues to manufacture .999 bars. .999 bars would probably assay much higher, but it is standard policy for refineries to put .999 fine on their silver bars.

 To meet the surge of silver buying, small refiners began turning out .999 fine silver products.
 By the mid-1970s, demand was robust and Engelhard, a major precious metals refiner, began producing .999 fine silver products.
 Engelhard 100-oz silver bars were instant hits, and shortly thereafter Johnson Matthey, another prestigious precious metals refiner, began pouring 100-oz silver bullion bars.